Infectious Disease Control

 Mumps in the Maritimes

 In Halifax, Nova Scotia, in 2006 and 2007, two successive outbreaks of mumps affected a total of 34 people.10 Although there was no obvious link between the outbreaks, they were thought to be part of a group of outbreaks that occurred in North-Eastern USA and Québec, and which may have originated in the UK.
 The Nova Scotia outbreaks were managed by voluntary isolation of the cases for nine days after symptoms appeared.
 Households and other contacts of the cases were immunized.
-All cases had been immunized against mumps, although many had received only one dose of vaccine.
+All cases had previously been immunized against mumps, although many had received only one dose of vaccine.
 It was decided not to immunize all those at risk of the illness because:

 - Mumps immunization levels were already high